GM heralded this plant as a model for its electric car future. Then its batteries started exploding.

 The crisis involving the Chevrolet Bolt was a painful reminder for the auto industry that despite treating the electric vehicle era as essentially inevitable — a technical fait accompli — significant obstacles to manufacturing the cars, and especially their batteries, continue to threaten that future.

-“It’s a terrible thing that has happened,” Tim Grewe, GM’s general director of electrification strategy and cell engineering, said in an interview in September.
+“It’s a terrible thing that has happened,” Tim Grewe, GM’s general director for electrification strategy and cell engineering, said in an interview in September.

 It’s the kind of disruption GM can ill afford as it aims to scale up its production of electric vehicles to 1 million units per year by 2025.
 The company wants to have a global lineup of 30 EVs by that year.
-And it plans to shift production away from gas cars entirely in the next decade-and-a-half.
+And it plans to shift production away from gasoline-powered cars entirely in the next decade and a half.

-Companies including Volkswagen, Mercedes and Ford have also announced plans to go all or mostly electric — chasing similar ambitions to GM’s deadline of 2035.
+Carmakers including Volkswagen, Mercedes-Benz and Ford also have announced plans to go all or mostly electric — chasing ambitions similar to GM’s deadline of 2035.

-Today, electric cars — plug-in hybrids, battery-powered vehicles and hydrogen-fuel-cell vehicles — make up less than five percent of U.S. new vehicle sales.
-But policymakers and automakers hope that by 2030, EVs will make up at least 40 percent of U.S. new car sales.
-That would represent a critical development in the nation’s strategy for reducing greenhouse gas emissions.
+Today, electric cars — plug-in hybrids, battery-powered vehicles and hydrogen-fuel-cell vehicles — make up less than 5 percent of U.S. new-vehicle sales.
+But policymakers and automakers hope that by 2030, EVs will make up at least 40 percent of U.S. new-car sales.
+That would be a critical development in the nation’s strategy for reducing greenhouse gas emissions.

-The Environmental Protection Agency announced stricter fuel-efficiency standards this month aimed at propelling the nation closer to that goal by 2026, estimating the new standard will result in electric vehicles gaining around one-fifth market share by then.
+The Environmental Protection Agency announced stricter fuel-efficiency standards this month aimed at propelling the nation closer to that goal by 2026, estimating that the new standard will result in electric vehicles gaining about one-fifth of market share by then.

 But first, automakers have to show they can manufacture safe and reliable cars — at scale.